Murder of Jaime Vásquez: Investigation and Prosecution

 Authorities launched an investigation into the murder, citing Vásquez’s journalistic work as a likely motive.
 Alejandro José Arias, alias "El Cojo," was arrested shortly after the murder and charged with aggravated homicide, illegal possession of weapons, and conspiracy.
 Further investigations revealed the involvement of the AK-47 criminal gang, affiliated with the Tren de Aragua organisation.

 On 8 December 2024, Gustavo Alexander Corredor Torres, alias "El Enano," the former leader of the AK-47 gang, was sentenced to 28 years in prison after admitting to organising the murder.
 Corredor Torres coordinated surveillance of Vásquez and arranged payments to those involved in the crime.
 Linda Yesbel Araque, alias "Yoqui," who allegedly drove the getaway motorbike, and another gang member, alias "Puré" or "El Cojo," identified as the gunman, were also prosecuted.

 Impact

 Vásquez’s murder highlighted the dangers faced by journalists in Colombia, particularly in Norte de Santander, a region where criminal organisations frequently target reporters.
 His death prompted widespread condemnation, including from UNESCO Director-General Audrey Azoulay, who called for accountability and condemned impunity for crimes against journalists.

-The murder had a chilling effect on local journalism, with many reporters abandoning investigative work due to fears of violence and inadequate protection.
+The murder had a chilling effect on local journalism, with many reporters abandoning investigative work due to fear of violence and inadequate protection.